What's New in Columbus

 New fashion incubator and cultural hub coming Downtown

 Did you know Columbus is one of the biggest fashion hubs in the country?
 National brands like Express, Abercrombie & Fitch, Victoria’s Secret, DSW and Bath & Body Works all call Columbus home as well as talented independent designers.
 In fact, Columbus is the #1 metro in the U.S. for concentration of professionals working in the apparel and fashion industry.
 In 2026, Columbus Fashion Alliance will move its headquarters to the Discovery District Downtown and open The Loom.
-The space will serve as a fashion incubator and cultural hub featuring coworking space, creative studios and vibrant event spaces.
-Phase one is expected to open in 2025 with the full opening occurring in spring 2026.
+Now, that industry is becoming something visitors can actually experience with the completion of The LOOM in summer 2027.
+Located Downtown in Columbus’ Discovery District, The LOOM will serve as a fashion incubator and cultural hub and Columbus Fashion Alliance’s headquarters.
+Drawing inspiration from concepts like Soho House, The LOOM, will bring together maker spaces, design studios, workshops, exhibitions, retail activations, event space, creative offices, a café and bar under one roof inside a reimagined former linen factory.
 Learn more.

 Photo by Kevin Seymour